duritong/ocp-handson-lab/content/index.md

 ### More fun

-We can make that also much more fun.
+We can also do these things with a different mechanism that makes much more fun.

 Let's play at [https://kubeinvaders.APPS_DOMAIN](https://kubeinvaders.APPS_DOMAIN)